plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-to-tag-tsdb.md

 Following the mapping rules defined:

-1. The path components, including containers and list names, are transformed into the metric name by joining the node names with `_`. `-` is also replaced with `_`.
+1. The path components, including containers and list names, are transformed into the metric name by joining the node names with `_`.
+Special symbols, e.g. `-` are replaced with `_`.

 Resulting Metric Name:
 ```